-5 The Priory Belvoir Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Leicestershire local authority.
+7 The Priory Belvoir Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Leicestershire local authority.

-a) By 1 September - The Priory Belvoir Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2018 for admission in September 2019).
-This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy.

-- b) By the end of October The Priory Belvoir Academy will provide opportunities for parents to visit the Academy. - c) By 31 October CAF to be completed and returned to the relevant local authority to administer.
-Parents resident in Leicestershire can apply online at https://www.leicestershire.gov.uk/education-and-children/schools-colleges- and-academies/school-admissions.
-They can also apply by telephone, or ask for a hard copy application form, by telephoning 0116 305 6684.
-Parents resident in other areas must apply through the local authority in which they live. - d) By 21 November the local authority sends application information to the Academy for consideration by the Priory Federation of Academies Trust ("the Trust"). - e) By 12 January The Priory Belvoir Academy sends a list of pupils to be offered places by the Trust to local authority. - f) From 26 January the Leicestershire local authority applies the agreed scheme for its own schools, informing other local authorities of offers to be made to their residents. - g) 1 March the relevant Local Authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.
+- a) By 1 September The Priory Belvoir Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2018 for admission in September 2019).
+This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October The Priory Belvoir Academy will provide opportunities for parents to visit the Academy. - c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - c) Between 1 November and 28 February - the local authority sends application information to the academy for consideration by the Trust. - the Priory Belvoir Academy sends a list of pupils to be offered places by the Trust to local authority. - d) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.